It’s important to know the so-called “age of consent” for sexual activity in Texas.

 For more information about age of consent laws in Texas, notify an experienced sex crime lawyer at the Neal Davis Law Firm.
 We can help you fight a sex crime charge involving a person under the age of consent.

-Contact us today and receive a free and confidential legal review of your case.
+Contact us today and receive a confidential legal review of your case.